jessevarnado/GAS-Attendant/README.md

-# Google Apps Script Attendant
+# Google Apps Script Service Attendant

 This library adds some missing functionality to Google Apps Script services.
 The library is written in Coffeescript and compiled to Javascript.
 Please use the Javascript version of the library. :)